-Name Qualifications and Experience Special Responsibilities Greg Tweedly (Chair) Greg is currently a director of Melbourne Health, Environment Protection Authority Victoria and Dorsavi Ltd. He was a former director and Chief Executive of WorkSafe Victoria from 2003 to 2012.
+Name Qualifications and Experience Special Responsibilities particular skills in transformational leadership.
+She has deep networks in personal injury and social insurance schemes nationally and internationally.
+Prior to joining TAC, Liz spent many years working for NZ's Accident Compensation Corporation where in 2007 she designed and implemented the National Serious Injury Service (NSIS).
+In 2012, she moved from NZ to Australia and took up a role in Sydney with PwC's Health and Disability Advisory practice where she led a number of projects, mainly focused on the introduction of the NDIS.
+In late 2012, Liz relocated to Geelong to become the manager of the inaugural Victorian NDIS trial site, and then in 2014 became the General Manager of Operations for the NDIA before joining TAC in 2016.
+Liz holds an undergraduate degree in Social Work, a post Graduate Diploma in Case Management, and a Masters in Management (Personal Injury).
+Liz was the 2011 recipient of the PIEF 'Outstanding Contribution by an Individual' Award.
+Liz is committed to the professionalism and capability of personal injury and social insurance sector and Greg Tweedly (Chair) has been a PIEF Board member since 2018.
+Greg is currently a director of Melbourne Health, Environment Protection Authority Victoria and Dorsavi Ltd (until November 2021).
+He was a former director and Chief Executive of WorkSafe Victoria from 2003 to 2012.
 He has a Bachelor of Commerce from Melbourne University and is a CPA and a GAICD.
-Greg is a very experienced Victorian public sector manager with nearly 40 years' experience in a variety of Victorian public sector organisations.
+Greg is a very experienced Victorian public sector manager with more than 40 years' experience in a variety of Victorian public sector organisations.
 He has held senior management and financial positions in the Transport Accident Commission (TAC), the Victorian WorkCover Authority, Public Transport Authority, State Transit Authority (V/Line) and the Melbourne Metropolitan Board of Works.
-Greg is currently the Chair of the Personal Injury Education, in addition to being on the board from 2006 to 2012.
-Member of Executive sub- committee Chair & Director of PIEF RTO Services Ltd Member of Events sub-committee Bradley Parker Brad is a Senior Manager with WorkSafe Tasmania and a member of the Nominal Insurer.
-He has previously held the positon of Director of Compensation and Secretary to the WorkCover Tasmania Board and holds various Member of the Audit & Risk sub- committee
+Greg is currently the Chair of the Personal Injury Education Foundation, in addition to being on the board from 2006 to 2012.
+Chair & Director of PIEF RTO Services Ltd Chair of Events sub-committee James Hay Resigned June 2022 James Hay - IAG.
+James has worked in personal injury schemes in Workers Compensation, Compulsory Third Party and Occupational Rehabilitation across Australia for 16 years.
+James joined CGU as the Executive Manager, Workers Compensation in January 2021.
+He is an experienced leader in Personal Injury schemes across Australia, an Occupational Therapist by training and in 2010 was awarded the WorkCover NSW PIEF Scholarship.